-After the water shortages which we experienced across Ireland over the past year, it should be a wake up call to begin conserving water, if you aren’t already doing so.
-Below we provide tips to conserving water in your home and garden that not only are environmentally friendly, but could also save you money.
+After the water shortages which we experienced across Ireland in recent years, it should be a wake up call to begin conserving water, if you aren’t already doing so.
+Below, we provide tips to conserving water in your home and garden that not only are environmentally friendly, but could also save you money.
 And who doesn’t want that?

 The bathroom is one of the first places you should begin conserving water, as consumption is in your control.
-Four quick and easy ways to save water in your bathroom are as follows:
+Four quick and easy ways to save water in your bathroom are:

 - Don’t run the tap while brushing your teeth

 - Do not use the toilet as a bin